Libyan city buries 700 people killed in devastating floods as 10,000 are reported missing

-“The situation is catastrophic," said Othman Abduljaleel, the health minister in Libya's eastern government.
-“The bodies are still lying on the ground in many parts (of the city).
-Hospitals are filled with bodies.
-And there are areas we have yet to reach.”
+CAIRO (AP) — Emergency workers uncovered hundreds of bodies as they dug through the wreckage of Libya’s eastern city of Derna on Tuesday, and 10,000 people were reported still missing after floodwaters broke through dams and smashed through the city, washing away entire neighborhoods.

-Authorities estimated earlier that as many as 2,000 people may have perished in Derna alone.
-The Ambulance and Emergency Authority, which coordinates search and rescue efforts, said about 2,300 people died in Derna but did not clarify what that figure was based on.
+At least 700 recovered bodies have been buried so far, the health minister for eastern Libya said.
+Derna’s ambulance authority put the current death toll at 2,300.

-Tamer Ramadan, Libya envoy for the International Federation of Red Cross and Red Crescent Societies, said 10,000 people were missing after the unprecedented flooding.
-Speaking to reporters at a U.N. briefing in Geneva via videoconference from Tunisia, he said the death toll was “huge” and expected to reach into the thousands in the coming days.
+But the toll is likely to be far higher, in the thousands, said Tamer Ramadan, Libya envoy for the International Federation of Red Cross and Red Crescent Societies.
+He told a U.N. briefing in Geneva via videoconference from Tunisia that at least 10,000 people were still missing.

-Referring to Friday’s devastating earthquake in Morocco, on the other side of North Africa, Ramadan said the situation in Libya was “as devastating as the situation in Morocco.”
+The situation in Libya was “as devastating as the situation in Morocco,” Ramadan said, referring to the deadly earthquake that hit near the city of Marrakesh on Friday night.

-Ossama Hamad, prime minister of the government in eastern Libya, said that many of the missing were believed to have been carried away after two upstream dams burst.
-He said the devastation in Derna is far beyond the capabilities of his country.
+The destruction came to Derna and other parts of eastern Libya on Sunday night, when Mediterranean storm Daniel pounded the coast.
+Residents said they heard loud explosions and realized that dams outside the city had collapsed, unleashing flash floods down Wadi Derna, a river running from the mountains through the city and into the sea.

-Residents posted videos online showing major devastation.
-Entire residential blocks were erased along Wadi Derna, a river that runs down from the mountains through the city center.
-Multi-story apartment buildings that once stood well back from the river were partially collapsed into mud.
+Videos posted online by residents showed large swaths of mud and wreckage where the raging waters had swept away the residential neighborhoods on both banks of the river.
+Multi-story apartment buildings that once were well back from the river had facades ripped away and concrete floors collapsed.
+Cars lifted by the water were left dumped on top of each other.

-Abduljaleel said the city was inaccessible and bodies were scattered all over, according to Libya’s state-run news agency.
-“The situation was more significant and worse than we expected. … An international intervention is needed,” he was quoted as saying.
+Residents in the city of some 90,000 were on their own in the immediate aftermath of the disaster, with authorities in eastern Libya saying they were unable to reach Derna.
+On Tuesday, most of the eastern government had arrived in the city.

-Emergency responders, including troops, government workers, volunteers and residents were digging through rubble to recover the dead.
+Local emergency responders, including troops, government workers, volunteers and residents were digging through rubble to recover the dead.
 They also used inflatable boats to retrieve bodies from the water.
-Excavators and other equipment have yet to arrive in Derna.

-Many residents described scenes of chaos when floods hit the center.
-They heard loud explosions at night and realized that dams outside the city collapsed, sending a wall of water that “erased everything in its way,” said Ahmed Abdalla, a Derna resident.
+Footage showed dozens of bodies covered by blankets laid out in the yard of a hospital in Derna.
+Many bodies were believed trapped under rubble or had been washed out into the Mediterranean Sea, said eastern Libya’s health minister, Othman Abduljaleel.

-Workers said they buried more than 200 bodies in one cemetery on Monday.
-Footage overnight showed dozens more bodies on the ground, covered by blankets or sheets, in a hospital yard in Derna.
+“We were stunned by the amount of destruction ... the tragedy is very significant, and beyond the capacity of Derna and the government,” Abduljaleel told The Associated Press on the phone from Derna.

 The storm hit other areas in eastern Libya, including the town of Bayda, where about 50 people were reported dead.
 The Medical Center of Bayda, the main hospital, was flooded and patients had to be evacuated, according to footage shared by the center on Facebook.